utkarshg6/helpful/Git.md

 git merge {destination}
 ```

-- Here source is any {ref} like branch reference or commit hash etc. of the remote branch.
+- Here the source is any {ref} like branch reference or commit hash etc. of the remote branch.
-- Here destination is local branch.
+- Here destination is the local branch.
 - An example, `git pull origin master:feature-branch`.
-- If the destination branch is not present on remote, git will create a new local branch.
+- If the destination branch is not present on the remote, git will create a new local branch.

 ## Continue Learning